pprusz/pprusz/README.md

 🐿️ Currently learning Node.js, Jest

-🤓 Constantly working on improving my software engineering skills
+🤓 Constantly working on improving my programing skills

 📫 If you have any feedback, please reach out to me at pruszkowski.patryk@o2.pl